apassin/OSINTSet/README.md

 # OSINTSet
-Set of tools for OSINT
+Set of tools for OSINT and Inteligance
+Maps: